StardustQVQ/dcgan/README.md

 ### Usage

 1. Download the dataset that you want this network to be trained on and put the data set into a `data` folder.
 You can also specify the path of your dataset with `dataRoot` argument.
-2. Run $ python train.py with any arguments you want.
+2. Run `python train.py` with any arguments you want.

 The following is the list of the arguments with explaination: